skx/rss2email/README.md

 # Feed Configuration

-Once you have installed the application you'll need to configure the feeds to monitor - these are stored in `~/.rss2email/feeds` and you can create/edit that file by hand if you wish.

-We do have some built-in commands for manipulating the feed-list though, for example you can add a new feed use the `add` sub-command:
+Once you have installed the application you'll need to configure the feeds to monitor.
+The list of URLs to monitor are stored in `~/.rss2email/feeds` and you can create/edit that file by hand if you wish.
+However we do have several built-in sub-commands for manipulating the feed-list, for example you can add a new feed to monitor via the `add` sub-command:

      $ rss2email add https://example.com/blog.rss